Digia-Technology-Private-Limited/product_hub/docs/flavors-guide.md

 ### Release Flavor

-**Purpose:** Production apps
+**Purpose:** Production deployment

 **Features:**
-- Loads from production Studio
-- Aggressive caching
+- Optimized for performance
-- Minimal logging
+- Minimal debugging overhead
-- Production backend API
-- OTA updates enabled
+- Secure configuration

 **When to use:**
 - Production builds